Edge and IoT Solutions: Building the digital city of the future

 Because cities are the workplaces, homes, playgrounds, and living spaces for billions of people, guaranteeing that technology enables a safe and sustainable people-first environment must be the foundational motivation behind every smart city initiative.
 Being mindful of the data security and privacy concerns of citizens is a fundamental measure in how we want our cities to evolve.

-Understanding and adopting open standards like those provided by the Dell Technologies IoT Solution for Surveillance must be the foundation for every project.
+Understanding and adopting open standards like those provided by the Dell Technologies IoT Solution for Safety and Security must be the foundation for every project.
 Already, computer vision systems are reducing crime, detecting anomalies, recognizing threats, and improving public safety & security.
 But clearly there is public concern about how information is used, and we must address these concerns.
-That said, 157 million surveillance cameras shipped in 2018 as city officials and organizations have recognized that computer vision is delivering documented results in many different use-cases.
+That said, 157 million cameras shipped in 2018 as city officials and organizations have recognized that computer vision is delivering documented results in many different use-cases.

 That is just one example of how populations are gradually determining where the dividing lines are between privacy and efficiency, and the distinction needs to be made on trusted data.
 Here Dell Technologies Edge and IoT solutions provide the open and extensible frameworks on which smart, interconnected cities can be created.